Performance of quantum registers in diamond in the presence of spin impurities: Introduction

 \section{Introduction}

 Decoherence and relaxation are prime obstacles for the usability of quantum mechanical attributes of a physical system.
 Over the last decades, theoretical and experimental physicists proposed a zoo of different platforms to overcome the fragility of information encoded in quantum superposition states.
 Although several small quantum processors have been built from different platforms - superconducting Josephson arrays and arrays of trapped ions being the most prominent ones - each of them is subject to different limitations with respect to scalability and coherence times.
 In this respect, the Nitrogen Vacancy center (NV) in diamond is in principle a promising building block for quantum technologies offering long coherence times and efficient optical readout even at ambient conditions \cite{DOHERTY2013,Mejer2021,Wolfowicz2021}.
 While coherent processes with a single NV-center were already realized almost two decades ago \cite{Jelezko2004-0} and are now routinely exploited for sensing purposes, scaling up to larger NV-registers remains a challenge \cite{Dolde2013,Shinobu2019}.
+To be able to coherently couple individual NV-centers via their dipole interaction efficiently, they have to be located at a distance of a few tens of nanometers \cite{Jakobi_2016}.
+Since this distance dependence cannot be controlled with sufficient precision yet, the assembling of larger registers relies on stochastic processes during the diamond growth or implementation of nitrogen \cite{Groot_Berning2021,Shinobu2019,Jakobi_2016,Yamamoto2013}.

+Given this situation, the focus on building NV-based registers has been laid on the coupling to other magnetic impurities found in diamond, predominantly carbon $^{13}C$ isotopes.